 Stovetop Method

-• Heat oil and ghee in a nonstick pan or dutch oven over medium heat.
-Add whole spices,and saute for 30 seconds.
+- Heat oil and ghee in a medium pan or Dutch oven over medium heat.
+Add whole spices, and saute for 30 seconds.

-• Add frozen peas, garam masala, salt, and stir.
+- Add frozen peas, garam masala, and salt, and stir.
 Pour in the water.
-Raise heat to high.
+Raise the heat to high.
 Let it come to a boil.

-• Reduce the heat to low, cover with a lid, and allow to cook for 12-15 minutes or until all the water is soaked.
-Turn off the heat and allow to rest for another 5 minutes.
+- Reduce the heat to low, cover the pot with a lid, and cook for 12-15 minutes or until all the water has been absorbed.
+Turn off the heat and let it rest for another 5 minutes.
 Do not stir at this time.

 Instant Pot Method